 Applying to Major

-NOTE: We are no longer accepting new applications to the CAD major for fall, 2013.
-The deadline was Nov.
-30, 2012.
+NOTE: We are currently accepting applications to the CAD major for fall, 2014.
+The deadline is DEC.
+2, 2013.
+We are not accepting any spring applications.

 For Current SFSU students: